 With 14 distinctly different wine regions, you can expect to find a fantastic selection of bottles ranging from rich reds in Alentejo to the fresh and zesty Vinho Verde (Green Wine) from the Minho region, to the sweet Moscatel dessert wine from down south in Setubal.

 The most notable wine region though is the Douro Valley in the north of Portugal, located within easy driving distance of Porto.
-Visit some of Portugal’s best wine estates, such as Quinta da Pacheca where you can also overnight in a large oversized wine barrel, and bag a bottle (or 10) of Portugal’s finest wine while you’re there.
+Visit some of Portugal’s best wine estates, such as Quinta da Pacheca where you can also overnight in a large oversized wine barrel, and bag a bottle (or 10) of Portugal’s finest vino while you’re there.

-Go straight to the source on a Douro Valley wine tour.
+Inside experience: Go straight to the source on a Douro Valley wine tour.

 11. Ginjinha cherry liqueur